ccvonline/ccvonline.github.io/_posts/2020-03-02-xamarin-bindings.markdown

 # The Project
 I work as a software engineer at a church where we have a growing population of native Spanish speakers.
 Recently, we decided it would be nice to offer a live Spanish translation of our service for those that either didn't speak English or simply preferred to listen in Spanish.

 Since we have a Mobile App for both Android and iOS, we wanted to take advantage of that and allow people who wanted to listen to access it through our app.
-We would have a translator speaking into a device that broadcasts on our public Wifi network, and users would launch our Mobile App, connect to our Wifi and listen to the stream in real time.
+We would have a translator speaking into a device that broadcasts on our public Wifi network, users would launch our Mobile App, connect to our Wifi and listen to the stream in real time.

 After R&Ding several solutions, we settled on a device from a company named [AudioFetch](https://www.audiofetch.com/).
 The hardware was reliable and they offered an SDK in the form of native iOS and Android libraries you link in and use.
 Perfect!

+Our Mobile App is written in C# on the Xamarin platform, so I wasn't able to directly link in the native libraries provided by AudioFetch.
+Instead you have to link in DLLs that "bind" or "wrap" the native library with C#.
+This means that anytime you need to include a 3rd party library in Xamarin, you first look in NuGet and hope someone else already did the work of creating a C# binding for the library.
+If one doesn't exist, you're left with creating the bindings yourself.

 So this project began with two files and a straight forward task.
 Take `libAudioFetchSDK.a` and `afaudiolib.aar` and come out with `AudioFetchiOS.dll` and `AudioFetchDroid.dll`.
 On paper, this simply requires using Visual Studio to create C# bindings for both iOS and Android respectively.
 They already have the project templates for this, so what could be simpler?